matloff/TidyverseSkeptic/README.md

 computer context.
 Even an experienced programmer would not be able to guess what the **dplyr** function **mutate()** does, for instance.

-Furthemore, as noted below, the Tidy advocates don't like the many base-R functions whose names *do* use English, e.g. **aggregate()** and **merge()**.
+Furthermore, as noted below, the Tidy advocates don't like the many base-R functions whose names *do* use English, e.g. **aggregate()** and **merge()**.
 Clearly, then, English is not the core issue.